-On the hunt for products that are good for your locks and good for the planet?
-We’re always on the lookout for cruelty-free and vegan shampoo and conditioners that do an amazing job and meet our sustainable beauty criteria.
+Hey!
+On the hunt for hair products that are good for your locks and good for the planet?
+We collated 13 of the best cruelty free and vegan shampoos and conditioners (and we’ve just updated the list!) that do an amazing job and meet our sustainable beauty criteria.

 Acure Organics haircare: